pacuna/partitionable/README.md

 # Partitionable

-Short description and motivation.
+This gem adds support for using the PostgreSQL partitioning mechanism describe [here](https://www.postgresql.org/docs/9.1/static/ddl-partitioning.html).

 ## Usage
-This gem adds support for using the PostgreSQL partitioning mechanism describe [here](https://www.postgresql.org/docs/9.1/static/ddl-partitioning.html).

-It assumes the model you want to partition has `logdate` attribute which will be used for checking the partitions constraints and triggers.
+Partitionable assumes the model you want to partition has `logdate` attribute which will be used for checking the partitions constraints and triggers.

 ### Example